-The Financial Conduct Authority (FCA) published its annual business plan for 2018 and 2019 on 9 April 2018 (Business Plan).
-The Business Plan sets out the FCA’s main areas of focus for the year ahead, which naturally include UK’s withdrawal from the EU (EU Withdrawal) and continues to include the FCA’s focus on culture.
+The Financial Conduct Authority (FCA) published its annual business plan for 2018 and 2019 on 9 April 2018.
+The Business Plan sets out the FCA’s main areas of focus for the year ahead, which naturally include UK’s withdrawal from the EU and continues to include the FCA’s focus on culture.
 Inevitably, the EU Withdrawal will occupy the FCA’s resources going forward and the FCA notes that it will be a key priority beyond March 2019.

 This briefing highlights the items that are likely to be of interest to the Private Banking, Asset Management and Wealth Management sectors.